 Norman-Mahnomen Public Health is considered a distinct and separate entity from either of the two counties, and financial accountability lies with the Norman-Mahnomen Community Health Board and its designated staff.
-The agency is audited as a stand-alone subunit of local government.
+The agency is audited as a stand alone subunit of local government.

 Norman-Mahnomen Public Health was a part of Multi-County Nursing Service until Becker County withdrew from the Joint Powers Agreement as of January 1, 2005.
-Norman and Mahnomen Counties remained as a joint powers enterprise organization, changing the name to Norman-Mahnomen Public Health as of January 1, 2005.
-Under current rules, the population of the two counties is too small to create a stand-alone Public Health Agency, but because the agency already existed, it was allowed to keep the stand-alone status.
+Norman and Mahnomen Counties remained as a Joint Powers enterprise organization changing the name to Norman-Mahnomen Public Health as of January 1, 2005.
+Under current rules, the population of the two counties is too small to create a stand alone Public Health Agency but, because the agency already existed, it was allowed to keep the stand alone status.

-Effective January 1, 2007, the Norman-Mahnomen Community Health Board hired a new outside accountant to maintain the agency's general ledger.
-The staff personnel that did the internal accounting resigned in September 2007, and new accounting staff was hired in October 2007.
-The new accounting staff has past experience with this agency and has done all the accounting for the agency, including payroll and maintaining the agency's general ledger in the past.
+Effective January 1, 2009, the Norman-Mahnomen Community Health Board brought all accounting functions back in house.
+The contract with the outside accountant to maintain the agency's general ledger was complete as of December 31, 2008.
+The current accounting staff has past experience with this agency and has done all the accounting for the agency, including payroll and maintaining the agency's general ledger in the past.

-These financial statements reflect the third year of the Norman-Mahnomen Community Health Board.
+These financial statements reflect the fourth year of the Norman-Mahnomen Community Health Board.